 In November 2021 I attended an online art activism workshop and went back to work on paintings I had done around rhinos and poaching.
 I added words onto the canvas.
-These words were a contemplation of effective methods to control poaching of rhino horn.
+These words were a contemplation of effective methods to control the poaching of rhino horns.
 I became aware that activism does not need to be confrontational, there is value in looking for understanding and compromise.
 For the first exercise, I contemplated fragments of words.
 For the first image, I used an app, Snapseed to overlay two images, one a photo of an orphaned rhino calf and the other my painting of a rhino carcass where the horn was cut off.
 I used words and placed a statement: A live rhino is an asset, not a horn.
-My thoughts were around how one can use words to educate and motivate behavior.
-I can imagine this type of image as street art, or a big poster and where the words can be spray painted onto the image – As street art to make an audience listen in a different way?
+My thoughts were around how one can use words to educate and motivate behaviour.
+I can imagine this type of image as street art, or a big poster where the words can be spray-painted onto the image – As street art to make an audience listen in a different way?
 To understand that rhino horn can be harvested and shared with a market who have over a long period viewed it as a substance of healing.
 By understanding this belief and also showing support for the animal not to be killed.
 Can I call it sustainable conservation?
-I can consider translating these words in more languages, use this image do develop bigger work with printed words or even printed words next to the image.
+I can consider translating these words into more languages, and use this image to develop bigger work with printed words or even printed words next to the image.

 Current cases I am following: “One of the accused, Ping Wu, was convicted on two money laundering charges in the Tembisa regional court.
 The case was remanded to February 9, 2022, for sentencing.
 The racketeering trial against the other two accused, Huang and Chen, continues and was postponed to March 3 for the state to lead further evidence.” (news bulletin) I have not found any feedback on the outcome of the sentencing.
 (Facebook group: Stop Rhino Poaching.com) On 16th February 2022, a woman in the city of Bedfordview (Gauteng province) was arrested after 29 rhino horns, worth E6m, were allegedly found in her garage.
-The 29 horns were wrapped in heavy aluminum foil.
+The 29 horns were wrapped in heavy aluminium foil.
 She could be running a trafficking syndicate!
 She was supposed to appear in court on Friday 18th February 2022.

 For the second painting I wrote words, then hid them with paint and started looking at fragments of the statement.
 The original statement asked: How effective is your anti-poaching control?
 De-horn the female rhinos and save their offspring.
 This addresses real issues around game parks and how they are seemingly reluctant to de-horn their rhinos – tourists need to see the real animal, and funding is a big issue.
 It seems research is showing that most of the females that die, are pregnant, and not all babies can be saved when the female is killed by poachers for her horn.
 If we de-horn females, we can surely save the next generation?
 I do wonder about their rehabilitation from an orphanage back into the wild.